alxyng/socket-cpp/README.md

 Buffer
 ======

-A cross platform C++ Buffer class designed for sending data over a network
+A cross platform buffer class (written in C++) designed for sending data over the network

 Build
 -----